MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setlaunchsecuritydescriptor-method-in-class-win32-dcomapplicationsetting.md

 ---
-Description: Updates the launch security descriptor of the DCOM application with a new security descriptor that is defined by an instance of a Win32\_SecurityDescriptor class. ms.assetid: 72245d22-1a0a-4069-b5d6-9d59e4de4aab ms.tgt_platform: multiple
+description: Updates the launch security descriptor of the DCOM application with a new security descriptor that is defined by an instance of a Win32\_SecurityDescriptor class. ms.assetid: 72245d22-1a0a-4069-b5d6-9d59e4de4aab ms.tgt_platform: multiple
 title: SetLaunchSecurityDescriptor method of the Win32_DCOMApplicationSetting class